wulkanowy/discord-bot/CONTRIBUTING.md

 npm start
 ```

-If you are using powershell use:
+If you are using PowerShell use:

 ```powershell
 $env:DISCORD_TOKEN=YOUR_TOKEN_HERE
 npm start
 ```

-`bot.js` is the main file in the bot.
-It handles connecting to the Discord API via **Discord.js** using `DISCORD_TOKEN` as the bot token (see [Running the bot locally](#running-the-bot-locally)).
-It also loads all the commands end events.

 ### Additional environmental variables

 #### GITHUB_API_TOKEN
 `GITHUB_API_TOKEN` is the API token for GitHub.
 Specifying it increases your API calls limit from 60 to 5000 per hour.

+## How does the bot work?

+`src/index.ts` is the main file in the bot.
+It handles connecting to the Discord API via **Discord.js** using `DISCORD_TOKEN` as the bot token (see [Running the bot locally](#running-the-bot-locally)).
+It also loads all the commands end events.

 ### Events

-All client instance events are loaded from `events` folder.
-They are js modules exporting function that is triggered from an event.
+All client instance events are stored in the `event-handlers` folder.
+They are ts modules exporting function that is triggered from an event.
 The parameters are `client` and after that all event callback parameters.
 (Example: The `message` callback takes `(client, message)`).
+All event have to be registered in `index.ts`.

 ### Commands

 All commands are stored in `commands`.
-They export an **object**, that has property called `run` - a function taking three arguments:
+They export (using `export default`) a **function** taking three arguments:

 - `client` - Discord client (same as in events)
 - `message` - Instance of Discord `Message` class - message triggering the command
 - `args` - Array containing the rest of arguments, seperated by spaces.
 (Example: `!tell everyone something nice` will be `[everyone, something, nice]`).
 To join arguments back to a string just use `array.join(arguments)`.

+When adding a new function don't forget to add it to `commands/index.ts`.

 ### Help

-Commands help is stored in the `commands/pomoc.js` command in a `help` array.
+Commands help is stored in the `commands/pomoc.ts` command in the `help` array.
 The array contains objects with `command` and `text` properties indicating - *you've guessed it* - command name and help text.

 ### Config

-`config.json` stores editable, easy to configure config.
-It's properties are stored in `client.config`.
+`config.json` stores editable bot config.
+It's properties can be accessed via `client.config`.

 **NOTE:** This file should not contain any secure variables - they should be stored in environmental variables.